Be smart with your fitness goal setting

 - Will this goal make me happier/healthier/better/more successful?

 Select a date when you want to begin your goal and a date of when you wish to achieve it.
-Of course, if you want to achieve something and carry it on forever such as ‘I want to train 4 times a week for 1 hour per session’, it is a good idea to select a date to check if you are consistently achieving it and then choose another future date to check your progress again.
+Of course, if you want to achieve something and then maintain it such as ‘I want to train 4 times a week for 1 hour per session’, it is a good idea to select a date to check if you are progressing.

 Make sure that you are still able to be flexible with your deadlines as some disruptions in life are hard to control.
-Setting a time simply allows you to have a firm direction.
+Setting a deadline simply allows you to have a firm direction and motivation.

 DON’T SET STUPID GOALS, SET SMART GOALS!

 So there you have it.
-Goals are such a good way to get your journey started and remain focused and the SMART goal setting is one concept that really helps me get better!
+Goals are such a good way to get your journey started and remain focused and the SMART goal setting is one concept that really helps my clients and myself achieve greatness!